Find answers below to frequently asked questions about the NCUA's 5300 Call Report.

 Where do we report loans that would be commercial loans except that the commercial purpose lending relationship has an outstanding aggregate balance below $50,000?
 [Various Accounts]

-These loans are not Commercial Loans as defined in the NCUA rules and regulations §723.2 and as such you will report them as you would any other Non-Commercial loan based on the loan characteristics in the various schedules.Close and return to top
+These loans are not Commercial Loans as defined in the NCUA regulations §723.2 and as such you will report them as you would any other Non-Commercial loan based on the loan characteristics in the various schedules.Close and return to top

 Can the same loan be both a Commercial Loan and a Member Business Loan?
 [Accounts 400A1, 400B1, 400A]